Proph7000/exchange-rate-service/readme.md

 Ensure that [MongoDB](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/) is installed on your system.

+Create a `.env` file from `example.env` in the root directory of your project.

 ## 2. Running the Project in a Docker Container
 To run the project in a Docker container, follow these steps: